arcalot/arcalot.github.io/docs/arcaflow/concepts/workflows.md

 ## Steps

 Workflows are a way to describe a sequence or parallel execution of individual steps.
 The steps are provided exclusively by plugins.
-The simplest workflow looks like this
+The simplest workflow looks like this:

 ```mermaid
 stateDiagram-v2